-- How many times is the Lord, the Lord God of Israel, or the Lord our God mentioned?
-Is there anything that you observe about this emphasis? - 2.
-What do you think Joshua means by "fear the Lord and serve Him . . ."
-Joshua 24: 14? - 3.
+- 1. How many times is the Lord, the Lord God of Israel, or the Lord our God mentioned?
+What thoughts come to your mind as you ponder this emphasis? - 2.
+What do you think Joshua means by "fear the Lord and serve Him . . . " Joshua 24: 14? - 3.
 Why do you think Joshua is primarily concerned about the temptation to "forsake the Lord and serve foreign gods"?
 How do you see this in relationship to the 10 commandments Exodus 20 or Deuteronomy 5? - 4.
 What do you think the concept of "foreign gods" might include?
-What does our culture worship that might be a distraction for people today? - 5.
+What does our culture worship might be a distraction for people today? - 5.
 It's time to review the life of Joshua!
 What made the greatest impression on you?